-To understand ecosystems, ultimately will be to understand networks. - B. C. Patten and M. Witkamp My own work on networks is rather abstract: nice math, but you might not see how it's useful.
-So let's look at something more concrete.
+To understand ecosystems, ultimately will be to understand networks. - B. C. Patten and M. Witkamp

-To understand ecosystems, ultimately will be to understand networks. - B. C. Patten and M. Witkamp My own work on networks is rather abstract: nice math, but you might not see how it's useful.
+My own work on networks is rather abstract: nice math, but you might not see how it's connected to ecology.

 So let's look at something more concrete.